What is Customer Lifetime Value (LTV) and How to calculate it 1

 If LTV is significantly higher than CAC, it indicates that the company is generating more revenue from its customers than it is spending to acquire those customers.
 This is a good sign, as it suggests that the company is generating a positive return on investment from its marketing efforts.

-How to improve LTV
+How to improve Customer Lifetime Value

 There are several strategies that digital marketers can use to improve LTV.
 Here are a few: